Practical hybrid decoding scheme for parity-encoded spin systems: CONCLUSIONS

-This paper proposes a practical decoding algorithm to correct readout errors for the SLHZ model.
-Given the close connection between the SLHZ model and the classical LDPC codes, classical decoding techniques for LDPC codes are expected to help exploit the potential inherent in the SLHZ model.
-We proposed a simple BF algorithm based on iterative majority voting, a decoding algorithm for LDPC codes, which is much simpler than the standard BP algorithm.
-We demonstrated that the BF algorithm provides strong protection against i.i.d. noise for spin readouts of the SLHZ system and is as efficient as the BP algorithm.
-To study the tolerance to errors caused by a broader range of noise, we conducted a classical simulation of spin readouts on the SLHZ system using MCMC sampler.
-We found that BF decoding can correct leakage errors caused by dynamical and thermal excitations during MCMC sampling.
+This paper has proposed a practical decoding algorithm to correct readout errors tailored for the SLHZ model.
+Given the close connection between the SLHZ model and classical LDPC codes, classical decoding techniques for LDPC codes are expected to help exploit the latent potential of the SLHZ model.
+We have proposed a simple BF algorithm based on iterative majority voting, a decoding algorithm for LDPC codes, which is much simpler than the standard BP algorithm.
+We have demonstrated that the BF algorithm provides strong protection against IID noise for spin readouts of the SLHZ system and is as efficient as the BP algorithm.
+To study the tolerance to errors caused by a broader range of noise, we have conducted a classical simulation of spin readouts on the SLHZ system using the MCMC sampler.
+We have found that BF decoding can correct leakage errors caused by dynamical and thermal excitations during MCMC sampling.
 Efficient decoding is possible if we reduce energy penalties, allowing thermal excitations to populate correctable leakage states more frequently.
 This is quite reasonable, given that stochastic sampling followed by classical error correction can be regarded as a two-stage hybrid decoding algorithm.
-Our observation suggests that the SLHZ model exhibits error correction against a broader range of noise models than the i.i.d. noise model when combined with post-readout BF decoding.
+Our observation suggests that the SLHZ model exhibits error correction against a broader range of noise models than the IID-noise model when combined with postreadout BF decoding.
 Note that the BF algorithm does not suffer from the energy-barrier issue inherent to stochastic sampling.
-Thus, the two-stage hybrid decoding algorithm can be regarded as a practical implementation of the soft annealing proposed by Sourlas \cite{sourlasSoftAnnealingNew2005}.
-Controlling the annealing parameters in the first-stage sampler is crucial for efficiently obtaining the correct state.
-Special attention should be paid to the fact that the optimal annealing parameters depend heavily on whether decoding is performed on the sampled readout.
+Thus, the two-stage hybrid decoding algorithm can be regarded as a practical implementation of the soft-annealing proposed by Sourlas \cite{sourlasSoftAnnealingNew2005}.
+Controlling the Lagrange weights in the first-stage sampler is crucial for efficiently obtaining the correct state.
+Special attention should be paid to the fact that the optimal Lagrange weights depend heavily on whether postreadout decoding is performed.